 Step 1: Test SMS deliverability with another service

 Before blaming OpenAI, send yourself a test SMS via Google’s password reset, your bank’s 2FA, or any other service.
 Arrived in under 30 seconds?
-Carrier is fine.
+The carrier is fine.
 Took 5+ minutes or never arrived?
-Carrier delivery is the problem — try a different number.
+Carrier delivery is the problem — use a different number.

-In an incognito / private window, or after clearing chatgpt.com + openai.com + auth.openai.com cookies.
-Go to chatgpt.com → Sign up.
-Enter email and password (or SSO), receive email verification, click the link, then phone screen.
+Open an incognito / private window, or clear cookies for chatgpt.com, openai.com, and auth.openai.com.
+Go to chatgpt.com and choose Sign up.
+Enter email and password (or SSO), receive the email verification, click the link, then reach the phone screen.

 Step 3: Enter the number in international format